gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 The Stoic prescription:
 concern yourself only with what is up to you.
-Be indifferent — in the technical sense — to everything else.
+Be indifferent, in the technical sense, to everything else.

 Not indifferent in the sense of not caring about outcomes.
 Indifferent in the sense of not making your wellbeing